SaaS Stuck at $10K MRR: What’s Actually Wrong

 Day 2: Send 10 Personalized Messages

-Use the template from Step 3.
-Customize each message with a specific observation about their business.
+Use the template from Step 3, and customize each message with a specific observation about their business.

 Don’t batch